-The 2045 Comprehensive Metropolitan Transportation Plan (MTP) was adopted in FY 2019.
-The Conformity Determination Report associated with the MTP was under public review in FY 19 and is expected to be adopted during FY 19.
-As such, many of the data collection and validation efforts, the technical analysis and engagement efforts for the MTP development will be complete.
-During FY 2020, staff will evaluate processes used during the development of the MTP and determine where efficiencies and enhancements can be made.
+The 2045 Comprehensive Metropolitan Transportation Plan (MTP) and Conformity Determination Report were adopted in FY 2019.
+In FY 20201, the MPO will begin the process of data collection and validation efforts, the technical analysis and engagement efforts for the 2050 MTP development.
+During FY 2021, staff will evaluate processes used during the development of the MTP and determine where efficiencies and enhancements can be made.
 Staff will continue to maintain the MTP, including data layers, in partnership with NCDOT, TJCOG and local members.
 Staff will also work to incorporate and monitor performance measures to evaluate validity and viability of the plan.
-Refinements to the development and maintenance of socioeconomic data, transportation data, and public engagement will continue during FY 20.
+Refinements to the development and maintenance of socioeconomic data, transportation data, and public engagement will continue during FY 21.
 The 2045 MTP will be maintained through amendments or modifications as necessary, and local planning will continue in an effort to keep recommendations relevant and feasible.